St. Jude Children's Research Hospital: Hospital functions and effects

 St. Jude has an International Outreach Program to improve the survival rates of children with catastrophic illnesses worldwide.

 St. Jude treats patients up to age 21 and for some conditions, up to age 25.

 Corporate structure

 Donald Pinkel was the first director of St. Jude and served from 1962 until 1973.
 His successor, Alvin Mauer, was director from 1973 to 1983.
 Joseph Simone was the hospital's third director from 1983 to 1992.
 Arthur W. Nienhuis was CEO and director of St. Jude from 1993 until 2004.
 William E. Evans, the hospital's fifth director, served from 2004 to 2014.
 He was succeeded by CEO and director James R. Downing on July 15, 2014.

 As of 2018, St. Jude's scientific director was James I. Morgan, Ph.D.

-Although it was named after Danny Thomas's patron saint, St. Jude is not a Catholic hospital.
-It is a secular institution not affiliated with any religious organization.
+Despite it being named for Danny Thomas's patron saint, St. Jude is a secular institution that is not affiliated with any religious organization.